Moving company estimate template: Ultimate guide for businesses

 Step 3: Decide on a type of estimate

-Typically, there are three types of moving estimates:
+Our research indicates that typically, there are three types of moving estimates:

 - Binding moving estimate: The price you provide in the estimate must be honored.
 If anything major changes that are not in the original estimate, such as moving additional items, you can adjust the price.